 During the pandemic, we also invested in a raft of preventative health measures to help keep public housing tenants at all high-rises across Melbourne safe.

-This included on ground Health Concierges to help residents , hand sanitisers installed at every foyer and every floor, increased deep cleaning and cleaning of common touch points in high-rise buildings five times a day.
+This included on ground Health Concierges to help residents with supports and referrals, hand sanitisers installed at every foyer and every floor, increased deep cleaning and cleaning of common touch points in high-rise buildings five times a day.
+We’ve also conducted extensive coronavirus testing at all public housing high-rises.

 To help ensure more Victorians have the security of a home, the Victorian Budget 2020/21 includes a massive $5.3 billion Big Housing Build – the largest single investment in social and affordable housing by any government in Australia’s history.